 Prior to early 2006, the police were able to delete records entirely after a certain period, depending on the nature of the offence.
 This was possible under the old ‘weeding’ guidelines.
 However, the police do not appear to have deleted records on a systematic basis, and many records that were eligible for deletion were never actually deleted.
 If you have a CRB check (as they were known then) that you did prior to 2006 that came back clear, your offences have either been deleted or were not recorded in the first place.

 In 2006, the police stopped deleting records and introduced a new policy which stated that all records would be held until an individual reached 100 years of age.
 At the same time, they introduced ‘step-down’, which was a filtering process enabling the police to hold on to records indefinitely on the Police National Computer (PNC).
 Individuals could apply to have them ‘stepped down’ so that they wouldn’t be disclosed on standard or enhanced checks.

-This step-down procedure was stopped in October 2009, following a Court of Appeal decision, meaning that even those who had records stepped down now have them back on their CRB checks.
+This step-down procedure was stopped in October 2009, following a Court of Appeal decision, meaning that even those who had records stepped down now have them back on their DBS checks.
 If you applied for step-down and had your records stepped down, unfortunately it is likely that they will reappear on your criminal record check and your best course of action would be to discuss these with whoever is requiring a check.